thundergolfer/ai-enablement-stack/README.md

 <details>

 ##### Category
-Infrastructure Layer - MODEL ACCESS & DEPLOYMENT
+INFRASTRUCTURE LAYER - Model Access & Deployment

 ##### Description
 BentoML provides an open-source unified inference platform that enables organizations to build, deploy, and scale AI systems across any cloud with high performance and flexibility, while offering enterprise features like auto-scaling, rapid iteration, and SOC II compliance.